mne-tools/mne-bids/doc/index.rst

 Why?
 ----
-MNE-BIDS links BIDS and MNE-Python with the goal to make your analyses faster to code, more robust, and facilitate data and code sharing with co-workers and collaborators.
+MNE-BIDS links BIDS and MNE-Python with the goal to make your analyses faster to code and more robust, and to facilitate data and code sharing with co-workers and collaborators.

 What is this BIDS thing, anyway?
 --------------------------------
 BIDS, the Brain Imaging Data Structure, is a standard that describes how to organize neuroimaging and electrophysiological data.
 In particular, it defines:

 - which file formats to use
 - how to name your files